Exercise Valiant Shield

 A B-52 Stratofortress leads a formation of Air Force and Navy F-16 Fighting Falcons, F-15 Eagles, and F-18 Hornets over the USS Kitty Hawk, USS Nimitz and USS John C. Stennis Strike Groups during Valiant Shield 2007.

 Exercise Valiant Shield is one of the largest United States military war games held in the Pacific Ocean.
 Nine Valiant Shield exercises were conducted between 2006 and 2022.
+Latest exercise was conducted in the summer of 2026.
 According to the Navy, Valiant Shield focuses on cooperation between military branches and on the detection, tracking, and engagement of units at sea, in the air, and on land in response to a wide range of missions.